skip to main |

 - Compresses intake air makes more power, because it allows you to burn more fuel per power stroke of the engine, and because it helps scavenge the engine.

-Side Note: The new, compressed, intake charge "blows out" the remaining exhaust gases. - The amount of work done by a turbo's turbine depends on the amount of gas flow through it, and the pressure differential across it.
+- The amount of work done by a turbo's turbine depends on the amount of gas flow through it, and the pressure differential across it.

 - You can improve the turbine pressure differential by installing an exhaust system with a higher flow capacity than stock.
 It's impossible to have "too much" exhaust flow downstream of the turbo.